VISIT OUR ART STORE ▶

 Permanent red

-• Ultramarine blue (I prefer this for its lovely granulated texture)
+• Ultramarine blue (preferred for its beautiful granulated texture)

 Ultramarine blue

-I carefully balance these colors until the grey doesn’t look too red, yellow, or blue.
+These colors are carefully adjusted until the grey no longer leans too red, too yellow, or too blue.

 Mix the colors until you get grey